 On the Southwest coast of Vancouver Island, around a 2-hour and 15-minute drive from Victoria, lies the Juan de Fuca Provincial Park and one of its most exciting treasures: the biodiverse tidepool wonderland of Botanical Beach.
 It’s absolutely one of the best places to visit in British Columbia.

-This beach undeniably deserves its name, but it is unlike any botanical gardens you will have attended previously, as most of the colorful flora and fauna will be waiting for you underwater.
+This beach undeniably deserves its name, but it is unlike any botanical gardens you will have attended previously, as most of the colourful flora and fauna will be waiting for you underwater.
 In fact, Botanical Beach is justly famous for being one of the very best places to feast your eyes on intertidal marine plants and animals in their natural habitats along the whole of the West Coast!

 There are a few tips and tricks you will need to get the most out of the Botanical Beach, but luckily we have done the scouting ahead of time, so you don’t have to!